statichunt/geeky-hugo/exampleSite/content/blog/amazon-jobs-from-home.md

 If you’re interested in any of these opportunities, here’s how to get started:

-- Go to Amazon.jobs and search for “remote” or “work from home” jobs.
+- Go to Amazon and search for “remote” or “work from home” jobs.
 - Filter results by category, location, and skill level.
 - Apply directly through Amazon’s hiring portal.